ninja-ops-guy/adversarial-clothing-pipeline/docs/CERTIFICATION_SYSTEM.md

 # RAC Evidence Certification System

-The certification layer converts a pattern experiment into a reproducible evidence object.
+The certification layer converts this pattern experiment into a reproducible evidence object.
 It is an internal verification framework, not an independent accredited certification and not a guarantee against arbitrary surveillance systems.

 The normative engineering rules are defined in [`ENGINEERING_CONSTITUTION.md`](ENGINEERING_CONSTITUTION.md).
 If documentation conflicts, the constitution and fail-closed implementation take precedence.